ashokide/devops-learn/aws/notes.md

 Set of rules that determines where network traffic is directed in a Virtual Private Cloud (VPC)

 ### Nat Gateway
+Enables instances in a private subnet to access the Internet, while preventing the Internet from initiating connections to those instances

 ### Load Balancer